th-otto/MagicOnLinux/README.md

 * Mounts Atari volume or floppy disk images
 * Mount file systems, folder or image, via Drag&Drop, readable or read-only

+# Remarks

+* The MagiC task manager is activated via Ctrl-Alt-^ (the key below Esc) on German keyboards, because Ctrl-Alt-Esc is reserved in Linux.

 # Bugs and Agenda

 * Include German, French and English localisation of emulator and emulated system without needing to clone AtariX repository.